Operating in the cloud has many benefits for organizations, including:

 - Reduced costs

 However, even as many businesses rush to adopt cloud computing processes, it is not an easy initiative.
 Cloud migration introduces its own challenges.
-Whether you are looking to take advantage of cloud infrastructure, platforms, or software services, use these solutions to help you navigate a successful migration.
+Whether you are looking to take advantage of cloud infrastructure, platforms, or software services, use these solutions to help you navigate a successful cloud migration.

-Challenge #1: Financial cost
+Cloud migration challenge #1: Financial cost

-Top costs of migration include:
+Top costs of cloud migration include:

 - Rewriting application architecture for the cloud